ying-tang/help-documentation/_keystone/Managing_Users_and_Projects.md

 |**Role**| **Description**
 |:---------|:-----------
 | **cloud_admin** | This role allows cloud-level access control.
-It lets you perform API execution tasks, irrespective of the project you belong to.
-This role can create and manage quotas, groups, users and projects, and perform administrative volume actions.
+It lets you perform API execution tasks, irrespective of your project.
+This role can create and manage quotas, groups, users and projects, and it can perform administrative volume actions.
 | **project_admin** | This role allows project level access control.
 This user can perform user and project mangement within the specified project.
 | **\_member\_** | This role lets the user utilize the resources (such as instances and volumes) that are allocated for the project.
 | **heat_stack_owner** | This role lets the user create Heat stacks in the project.
-This role must be manually assigned, and it never should be assigned to a user that also is assigned the **heat_stack_user** role.
+This role must be assigned manually, and it never should be assigned to a user that also is assigned the **heat_stack_user** role.
 | **heat_stack_user** | This is a role automatically assigned by Heat to the users it creates.
-This role is restricted from all API access, and it never should be explicitly assigned to any user.
+This role is restricted from all API access, and it never should be assigned to any user explicitly.

 The `cloud_admin` role is restricted to cloud and project management actions.
 A higher set of privileges is granted exclusively to the **admin** role, which includes administrative actions for services, domains and roles, networks, and identity providers.
 The **admin** role is restricted to IBM, and it is not granted to the customer.